Success After UndergradRecent graduates Blake Harris, Gregory Jackson, Alex Miller-Long, and Rebecca Rouse discuss their time with UTC Theatre Co.

 Annie is currently an actor in Atlanta, having completed the intern program at Actors’ Express, where she performed in NEW CENTURY, SLASHER, and DISASSEMBLY.
 Her credits include work with Synchronicity Theatre and Stage Door Players, as well.

-Andrew is currently based in New York and was recently nominated for a New York Innovative Theatre Award for his work with the Babel Theatre Project.
+Andrew's New York theatre credits include a nomination for a New York Innovative Theatre Award for his work with the Babel Theatre Project.
 Selected acting credits include Romeo and Juliet at Allentown Shakespeare, The Euthanasist at Manhattan Rep and Things Beyond Our Control at the Grid Theatre.
-He is also a finance associate for Theatre for a New Audience.